-Here’s why: Sprints increase your metabolic capacity and metabolic flexibility which help get rid of the layer of subcutaneous fat… the fat you’re trying to lose.
-Secondly, Strength Training will add lean muscle to your frame to get that ‘toned-up’ result.
+Here’s why: sprints increase your metabolic capacity and flexibility which help get rid of the layer of subcutaneous fat.
+The fat you’re trying to lose.
+Secondly, strength training will add lean muscle to your frame to get that ‘toned-up’ result.

-Sprints are an “all out effort” to exert your body in a metabolic state i.e you go “hell for leather”.
+Sprints are an ‘all out effort’ to exert your body in a metabolic state i.e you go “hell for leather”.
 Imagine a mad Pitbull is chasing you and if you slow down, it will eat you.
-THAT’S the level of intensity required.

 - On a stationary bike, cycle for 2 minutes to get warm